artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 As _everyone_ inside the community has both the ability and the tools to contribute to the ecosystem you get better tools.

 Apple make _great_ tools.
 I do miss Xcode sometimes.
-It's cohesive, beautifully designed and doesn't show it's age.
+It's cohesive, beautifully designed and doesn't show its age.
 It's a perfect Mac citizen.

 Though it's important to note that they make tools for Apple first and then for us 3rd party devs.
 Outside influence obviously exists, but they're shipping whatever _they_ want and you can only influence that via Radars and through going to a conference once a year and talking directly to the dev tools team.
 Only the Swift language is Open Source (and [SwiftPM][swiftpm])